Singing: Posture

 The singing process functions best when certain physical conditions of the body are put in place.
 The ability to move air in and out of the body freely and to obtain the needed quantity of air can be seriously affected by the posture of the various parts of the breathing mechanism.
 A sunken chest position will limit the capacity of the lungs, and a tense abdominal wall will inhibit the downward travel of the diaphragm.
 Good posture allows the breathing mechanism to fulfill its basic function efficiently without any undue expenditure of energy.
 Good posture also makes it easier to initiate phonation and to tune the resonators as proper alignment prevents unnecessary tension in the body.
 Vocal pedagogists have also noted that when singers assume good posture it often provides them with a greater sense of self-assurance and poise while performing.
 Audiences also tend to respond better to singers with good posture.
 Habitual good posture also ultimately improves the overall health of the body by enabling better blood circulation and preventing fatigue and stress on the body.

+Good singing posture typically involves an aligned spine, relaxed shoulders, and balanced stance to allow for optimal breath support and resonance.
 There are eight components of the ideal singing posture: